 When the tag is in standby mode, the LED will display 2 blinks, a 1 second pause, 2 blinks, a 1 second pause, and 2 more blinks (note that the blinks are quite short and hence may be missed by an observer at times).

-When the tag is in deployment/recording mode, it will flash quickly 10 times
+When the tag is in deployment/recording mode, it will flash quickly 10 times.

 A third mode, not used during the competition, is the shutdown mode.
 In this mode, the LED will illuminate constantly as long as the magnet is present in vicinity of the (sealed) communications port.
 In this case, please remove the magnet quickly and contact the Organizers and/or tag providers.
 If the magnet is left in vicinity for too long, the LED will turn off to save power.
 When this happens, the tag will no longer respond to the presence of a magnet at all, and non-trivial recovery efforts will be necessary.
 In this case, please also contact the tag provider and/or Organizers.